maxnoll/maxnoll.github.io/english.md

 {% seo title=false %}
 ## Education
 [Since 2019 PhD at University of Göttingen with Prof. Dr. Andreas Paulus](https://uni-goettingen.de/en/428947.html)
-: 07/2022 Participation in the Summer Course in Public International Law at the Hague Academy of International Law (Directed Studied)
+: 07/2022 Participation in the Summer Course in Public International Law at the Hague Academy of International Law (Directed Studies)
 08/2022 Participation in the Summer Course in Private International Law at the Hague Academy of International Law

 2017-19 Legal Clerkship <i>(Rechtsreferendariat)</i> including training at the German Federal Constitutional Court